kiboschool/programming1-fetching-web-data/README.md

 >
 > `soup.findAll('<your_tag>', attrs={'<attribute_name>':'<value>'})`

-`content` is the HTML code that we get back from get request while `findAll` function returns a list of all selected tags where you can then loop over them to extract needed data from selected tags.
+`content` is the HTML code that we get back from get request while `findAll` function returns a list of all selected tags where you can then loop over to extract needed data from selected tags.

 ## Starter Code
 Check the file called `main.py` for a starter code.
 You will find some import statements, function signatures, and constant values you will need to use in implementation.
 One important note here is the value of `headers` you may need at the request function as requested by some websites.